-Classes for the course include sessions in which the contents are introduced, through support of educational materials prepared or compiled by lecturers, and group work sessions.

-In group work sessions, we use project-based learning methodology.
-So, students must apply several techniques on the subject under the Joint Project to the three courses in the third year of Software Engineering module.
+The classes of the subject include sessions in which the contents are debated (virtual sessions) and group work sessions in person (PraAula).
+In group work sessions, the project-based learning methodology is used.
+Thus, the students put into practice the techniques proposed in the subject within the framework of a project common to the three third-year subjects of the intensification of Software Engineering.